Raja Ravi Varma: Art career

 Varma was patronised by Ayilyam Thirunal, the next Maharaja of Travancore and began formal training thereafter.
 He learned the basics of painting in Madurai.
 Later, he was trained in water painting by Rama Swami Naidu and rather reluctantly in oil painting by British portraitist Theodore Jenson.

-The British administrator Edgar Thurston was significant in promoting the careers of Varma and his brother.
+The British administrator, Edgar Thurston was significant in promoting the careers of Varma and his brother.
 Varma received widespread acclaim after he won an award for an exhibition of his paintings at Vienna in 1873.
 Varma's paintings were also sent to the World's Columbian Exposition held in Chicago in 1893 and he was awarded three gold medals.
 He travelled throughout India in search of subjects.
 He often modelled Hindu Goddesses on Indian women, whom he considered beautiful.
 Ravi Varma is particularly noted for his paintings depicting episodes from the story of Dushyanta and Shakuntala, and Nala and Damayanti, from the Mahabharata.
-Ravi Varma's representation of mythological characters has become a part of the Indian imagination of the epics.
+Ravi Varma's representation of Hindu characters has become a part of the Indian imagination of the epics.
 He is often criticized for being too showy and sentimental in his style but his work remains very popular in India.
 Many of his fabulous paintings are housed at Laxmi Vilas Palace, Vadodara.